 Vitamins, calcium, and magnesium

 Some studies suggest that taking a daily multi-vitamin containing folic acid, or folate, may lower colorectal cancer risk, but not all studies have found this.
 In fact, some studies have hinted that folic acid might help existing tumors grow.
 More research is needed in this area.

+Low levels of dietary calcium have been linked with an increased risk of colorectal cancer in some studies.
 Other studies suggest that increasing calcium intake may lower colorectal cancer risk.
 Calcium is important for a number of health reasons aside from possible effects on cancer risk.
-But because of the possible increased risk of prostate cancer in men with high calcium intake, the American Cancer Society does not recommend increasing calcium intake specifically to try to lower cancer risk.
+But because of the possible increased risk of prostate cancer in men with high calcium intake, the American Cancer Society does not recommend increasing calcium intake specifically to try to lower colorectal cancer risk.

 Calcium and vitamin D might work together to reduce colorectal cancer risk, as vitamin D aids in the body’s absorption of calcium.
 Still, not all studies have found that supplements of these nutrients reduce risk.